weygoldt/labstarter/7_ai.md

 # 🤖 Using AI for Research: Best Practices & Pitfalls

-AI can be a powerful tool in research, but it’s easy to misuse.
-In our lab, we primarily use AI for **writing code** and **assisting with manuscripts**.
+AI can be a powerful tool in research, but it’s very easy to misuse.
+In our lab, we primarily use AI for assistance with **code** and **manuscripts**.
 This guide outlines the right way to use AI while ensuring you remain in control of your work.